abathz/ReduxBoilerplate/README.md

 # React Boilerplate
-This repo is simple react boilerplate.
-It's just React only without any server-side.
+This repo is simple react boilerplate and run on ExpressJS

 Starter Kit for React SPA including SCSS.